 1. Work Dread Has Become Your Default State

 If the “Sunday Scaries” have expanded into a constant undercurrent of anxiety, Saturn is highlighting a misalignment that vacations and long weekends won’t fix.
+The clue is recovery time: even after rest, your body returns to the same dread.

 2. You’ve Outgrown Your Professional Identity